 Ph.D candidate, University of Southern California, 2011~now.
 Advisor: Dr Yehuda Ben-Zion

 M.S.
 Degree in Geophysics, Indiana University, 2011.
 Advisor: Dr. Gary L. Pavlis

 B.S.
 Degree in Geophysics, China University of Geosciences Beijing, 2009.
 Advisor: Dr Hongyi Li

-Related course work: advanced seismology, random processes in electrical engineering, CSCI 570 Analysis of Algorithm, CSCI 571 web technologies, plate tectonics, geophysical inverse methods, mechanics in earth sciences, parallel/scientific computing, geophysical signal analysis, exploration geophysics, C++/C programming, Matlab, continuum mechanics, partial differential equations, geology
+Related course work: advanced seismology, random processes in electrical engineering, machine learning, CSCI 570 Analysis of Algorithm, CSCI 571 web technologies, plate tectonics, geophysical inverse methods, mechanics in earth sciences, parallel/scientific computing, geophysical signal analysis, exploration geophysics, C++/C programming, Matlab, continuum mechanics, partial differential equations, geology

 • All that related to computer; • e.g. making Flash animations;